harrysolovay/rescripts/README.md

 #### 2) Add custom Babel & ESLint configs

-Add custom configurations for Babel and/or/nor ESLint at your project's root director.
+Add custom configurations for Babel and/or/nor ESLint at your project's root directory.
 For file name, use whatever convention you prefer:

 **Babel:** `.babelrc`, `.babelrc.js`, or `babel.config.js`